glolichen/MathematicsProgrammingLanguage/README.md

 ## Data types

 ### Number types
-There are two number types: number and double precision floating point number.
-They are variable bit, like python.
+There are two number types: number and rational number.
+They are variable precision, like python.

 ### Character types
 Characters do not exist abd are stored with integer types.
 To define a character, use the single quotation mark ('c')